 Launch the MetaController.
 If RT-LAB is still open, it will not ask to launch MetaController since it will already be running.

 In the sequence, a login window will be launched.
 Just click on Login.
 No extra information is required.

 In the TestDrive window, click on Options.
 It will open another window with four different tabs.

-In the General Tab, check if the Model Path is exactly the same from the model that was previous build at RT-LAB (if the path that is set corresponds to a model that were not compiled, it will be in red and the Targets tab will not appear).
+In the General Tab, check if the Model Path is exactly the same from the model that was previous built in RT-LAB (if the path that is set corresponds to a model that was not compiled, it will be in red and the Targets tab will not appear).

-In the Targets Tab you can assign the simulation to a target to run it in real-time, or you can run it offline running in the localhost.
+In the Targets Tab you can assign the simulation to a target to run it in real-time, or you can run it offline running on the localhost.